nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 should be noted that `ThemeManager` is a singleton and only one instance of it will exist throughout the lifetime of the application.
 The values stored in that instance will be read by the different components of the application.

-FriendDex comes with several predefined theme stored in the resource folder `/themes/`.
+FriendDex comes with several predefined themes stored in the resource folder `/themes/`.
 To access them, we pass the name of the theme prefixed with a `@` to `ThemeFactory#load`.
 The `ThemeFactory#load` sequence diagram can be seen here:

 ![Sequence diagram for `ThemeFactory#load](images/ThemeFactoryLoadSequenceDiagram.png)